Kowloon Trams – the when, the where but not the why not…and proposed cross harbour tram bridge!

 - SCMP article, Early-budget-blues-meant-end-line-cross-harbour-bridge 26th April 2009

-The Index contains a number of articles about Trams and The Peak Tram in HK.
+Our Index contains a number of articles about Trams and also The Peak Tram in Hong Kong.